 Probably the major challenge to adopting Mode 2 approaches is that people feel that the success of traditional science can be extended to cover these situations.
 However, in attempting to extend traditional science to meet these needs, they use a narrow definition of objectivity that reduces the importance of incorporating values and essentially casts the entire evaluation onto a single dimension.
-As with all of the intellectual tools presented in this text, more use of the approach leads to more skill and better outcomes.
+As with all of the intellectual tools presented in this text, more use of the approach leads to improved skills at dealing with the problem and better outcomes.
 It may take more practice and experience to be able to effectively employ this approach on wicked problems with enough expertise to outperform the more tried-and-true traditional evaluative techniques.